isar/isar/docs/docs/indexes.md

 String lists can either be hashed completely (using `IndexType.hash`) or the elements of the list can be hashed (using `IndexType.hashElements`) effectively creating a multi-entry index with hashed elements.

 :::tip
-Use `IndexType.hashElements` for `List<String>` where you need `anyEqualTo` where clauses.
+Use `IndexType.hashElements` for `List<String>` where you need `elementEqualTo` where clauses.
 :::

 ## Composite indexes

 A composite index is an index on multiple properties.
 Isar allows you to create composite indexes that consist of up to three properties.

-Composite indexes are also known as a multiple-column indexes.
+Composite indexes are also known as multiple-column indexes.

 It's probably best to start with an example.
 We create a person collection and define a composite index on the age and name properties: